We all know the sensation of being low on gas.

 What Is High Oil Pressure And Why Does It Matter?

-Proper lubrication is vital to the health of any engine.
+Proper lubrication is essential to the health of any engine.
 Without it, friction builds and leads to overheating.
 When this happens, the risk of developing a crack in the engine block or blowing a head gasket increases.

 What Causes High Oil Pressure?